NirshalChandraSekar/Multi-Robot-Navigation-and-Manipulation-Public/README.md

 THIS REPO IS PART OF A PROJECT FOR THE COURSE CSCI5551 - INTRODUCTION TO INTELLIGENT ROBOTICS SYSTEMS, AT THE UNIVERSITY OF MINNESOTA.

 THIS PROJECT BUILDS UPON THE EXISTING OFFICIAL KINEVAL STENCIL PACKAGE FROM THE UNIVERSITY OF MICHIGAN - LINK: https://github.com/autorob/kineval-stencil

+For academic purposes, the code files for the project will not be releases :(
 ________________________________________________________________________________________________________________________________________________________

 INPUT and OUTPUT: